typicode/json-server/README.md

 - `id` is always a string and will be generated for you if missing
 - use `_per_page` with `_page` instead of `_limit`for pagination
 - use Chrome's `Network tab > throtling` to delay requests instead of `--delay` CLI option

-## License

-This project uses the [Fair Source License](https://fair.io/).
-Note: Only organizations with 3+ users need to contribute a small amount through sponsorship [sponsor](https://github.com/sponsors/typicode) for usage.
-This license helps keep the project sustainable and healthy, benefiting everyone.

-For more information, FAQs, and the rationale behind this, visit [https://fair.io/](https://fair.io/).